 Seasonal Flu Vaccine

-The influenza vaccine (flu shot) is a highly effective vaccine made from an inactivated (killed) virus.
+The flu shot is a highly effective vaccine made from an inactivated (killed) virus.
 It is given once a year to people who are at risk for complications of influenza infection.
 About two weeks after vaccination, the body develops antibodies that provide protection against the influenza virus infection.
 If you’re interested in learning more about the flu, and would like the most up to date information about the flu vaccine, visit the U.S. Department of Health & Human Service’s website, www.flu.gov.

 The pneumonia vaccine is also recommended for people with lupus, and a second dose should be given five years after the first dose.
 This vaccine is given as a shot and can help to prevent most (but not all) kinds of pneumonia.